-Ma arket

-Rev enue Capita alization
+Revenue Market Capitalization

-Peer Group (Median) \$ 5.9 \$ 13.2
+Peer Group (Median) \$5.9 \$13.2

-LPL Financial Holdings Inc. \$ 8.6 \$ 17.1
+LPL Financial Holdings Inc. \$8.6 \$17.1

 In late 2023, with the assistance of the Compensation Consultant, the Compensation Committee conducted a focused review of the size and composition of the Company's peer group in order to assist with 2023 year-end compensation decision-making and the review of 2024 total target compensation.
 In particular, the Compensation Committee considered the continued appropriateness of the peer companies and additional candidates for potential inclusion in the peer group, particularly in light of the Company's talent acquisition strategies, which continuously evolve in response to market dynamics.
-Following this assessment, the Compensation Committee determined that no changes were needed to the Company's peer group.
+Following this Compensation assessment, the Committee determined that no changes were needed to the Company's peer group.